TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

 *   :ref:`cobj-content`: for more complete examples with :typoscript:`select`
     and rendering the output with :typoscript:`renderObj`
-*   :t3-data-type:`wrap`: enclosing results within text, used in some of the examples above
+*   :ref:`data-type-wrap`: enclosing results within text, used in some of the examples above
 *   :ref:`stdWrap`: for more functionality, can be used in some of the properties, such as :typoscript:`pidInList`, :typoscript:`selectFields` etc.